Ashtanga Vinyasa Yoga Teacher Training 2026

 • Fostering Creativity & Creative Methodology

 Creativity is very important in our lives and a balanced Prana or vital energy allows for this creativity to manifest.
-During this training, emphasis will be put on placing the teachers trainees at the center of the learning process and of the training narrative.
-Creative methodology tools will be implemented to make your learning fun and efficient.
+During the training, we emphasis on placing the teachers trainees at the center of the learning process and training narrative.
+Creative methodology tools are used to make your learning fun and efficient.

-Each participant will work on a creative Yoga project over the year and present it to the group at the end of the course.
+Each participant will work on a creative Yoga project over the Training and present it to the group at the end of the course.

 Training Team